artichoke5900/Healthcenter-Management-System/README.md

 ### 4.4.
 Managing Departments
 > #### 4.4.1.
 Create Department
 > Enter the name and a unique ID of the department to be created.
-Hit submit before clicking 'Go Back'.
+Hit submit <b>before</b> clicking 'Go Back'.
 >
 > #### 4.4.2.
 View Doctors by Department
 > Enter the unique department ID to see user details of all doctors in that department.